-So you want to get a nose piercing, but you’re not sure if your nose is the right shape to really pull it off.
+So you want to get a nose piercing, yet you’re not sure if your nose is the right shape to really pull it off.
 Is there a “right shape” for a nose piercing?
-What are the different types of piercings, and would some of them work better with your nose shape than others?
+What are the different types of piercings and would some of them work better with your nose shape than others?

 Is Your Nose Shape Right for a Piercing?